mozilla/anodejsholidayseason/building_a_server_that_wont_melt.md

 ## Why Bother?

-If your application is important to people, then it's worth spending a moment thinking about "disaster" scenarios.
+If your application is important to people, then it's worth spending a moment thinking about *disaster* scenarios.
 These are the good kind of disasters where your project becomes the apple of social media's eye and you go from ten thousand users a day to a million.
 With a bit of preparation, you can build something that serves as many users as possible during instantaneous two-order-of-magnitude growth, while you bring on the hardware.
 If you forego this preparation, then your service will become completely unusable at precisely the Wrong Time - when everyone is watching.